Johnccl/Adaptive-Convolutional-Detector/README.md

 ## Training ACD
 - First download the fc-reduced [VGG-16](https://arxiv.org/abs/1409.1556) PyTorch base network weights at:              https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth
+- You can also download the ImageNet pretrained model VGG-16 and ResNet-101 from my [Baiduyun](https://pan.baidu.com/s/18vBPPmGac4pzpBpeIBme_g), the extraction code is `y3f8`.
 - By default, we assume you have downloaded the file in the `/weights` dir:

 ```Shell